ChrisChen1023/shuangchen/README.md

 Interactive Systems Embedding AI Technologies (EISEAIT) 2024.
 - [03/2024] I become a reviewer for IEEE Transactions on Multimedia (TMM).
 - [02/2024] One paper is accpeted by IEEE Transactions on Multimedia (TMM), 2024.
+- [02/2024] I am involved in Conversational Agents for Older Adults (CA4OA) as a program developer.

 <!--